Occupational First Aid ranges from the treatment of minor cuts to the treatment of life threatening injuries.

 First Aid Response

-PHECC has already approved a large number of organisations as PHECC FAR Recognised Institutions (RIs).
+PHECC has approved a large number of organisations as PHECC FAR Recognised Institutions (RIs).
 The current list of RIs can be found at www.phecit.ie.
-Additional applications are currently being processed.
+Additional applications continue to be processed.

-Individuals wishing to become instructors for the first time should familiarise themselves with PHECC FAR Instructor requirements at www.phecit.ie.
+Individuals wishing to become FAR instructors should familiarise themselves with PHECC FAR Instructor requirements at www.phecit.ie.